Who Writes The Songs That Make Those Old Blokes Cry: 1980s Tearjerkers

 Downtown Croydon, yesterday

+I’ve been enjoying Steve Jones’s hilarious autobiography, revisiting Jon Savage’s essential ‘England’s Dreaming’ and the superb BBC doc ‘Punk And The Pistols’.
 Then I was pleased to find myself near the site of Malcolm McLaren and Vivienne Westwood’s Sex shop during a King’s Road sojourn last week.

 There’s a unifying factor joining all these aspects that I’d never noticed before: Croydon.
-Yes, Croydon.
 For those readers outside the London area, it’s a large town just to the south-east of the capital (and these days officially a London borough) with a pretty bad rep as far as popular culture is concerned.

 David Bowie possibly spoke for many in 1999 when he told Q magazine: